mj-abuhashem/Quantum_In_Row/README.md

 1 classical play for each player then 2 quantum play for each player  <br>
 this is conisedered a round every round there will be measurment (collapse)  <br>

-# sample of the game
+# Sample of the game

 <img width="498" alt="Screenshot 2023-12-15 at 12 00 57 AM" src="https://github.com/mj-abuhashem/Quantum_In_Row/assets/124375638/3167b07f-7ee5-41ae-882b-035732ab0057">
 <img width="494" alt="Screenshot 2023-12-15 at 12 05 23 AM" src="https://github.com/mj-abuhashem/Quantum_In_Row/assets/124375638/ee524d7b-87f6-4961-8c94-900b51d5c783">